 Please do not delay your safety or compromise the safety of other community members.
-Please report any sexual conduct to Chowan University Public Safety at (252)398-1234 or by calling 911.
+Please report any sexual misconduct to Chowan University Public Safety at (252)398-1234 or by calling 911.

-Reporting of a formal complaint of the Sexual Misconduct Policy can be made in person or orally to an appropriate official, but the University strongly encourages submission of grievances in writing, by email attachment as a MS Word or pdf document, in other written form to TitleIX@chowan.edu.
-You may also complete the online form by visiting
+Reporting of a formal complaint of the Sexual Misconduct Policy can also be made in person or orally to an appropriate official, but the University strongly encourages submission of grievances in writing, by email attachment as a MS Word or pdf document, in other written form to TitleIX@chowan.edu.
+You may also complete the online form by visiting https://cm.maxient.com/reportingform.php?ChowanUniv&layout_id=4.